leahcrowe-DMF/Acoustic_data_processing/README.md

           w = whistles
           e = echolocation
-   - comments: any helpful text to understanding why we would want to revisit this plcae in the recording in the future.
+   - comments: any helpful text to understanding why we would want to revisit this place in the recording in the future.
    - Save selection table periodically to protect against data loss from Raven crashes